danielsaidi/GestureButton/README.md

 ```

+## Support My Work

+You can [become a sponsor][Sponsors] to help me dedicate more time on my various [open-source tools][OpenSource].
+Every contribution, no matter the size, makes a real difference in keeping these tools free and actively developed.

 ## Getting Started

 A ``GestureButton`` can be used just like a regular `Button`, as shown above, but needs some extra handling when used within a `ScrollView`.